 Long term “global warming” is “increasing global energy”.
 This is the one thing we know, that total energy the earth is capturing from the sun is increasing.
 The earth is a very complex system and so we are doing an experiment to find out what happens when the earth retains more of the sun’s transmitted energy.
 The major effect is a warming of the earth, but this will not be even across the globe, in fact in the UK warming of the planet may change the Gulf Stream ocean current and over time make the UK considerably cooler (Newfoundland climate).

 Climate Change has been adopted as a more appropriate term to describe what is happening, but we still refer to the cause of the change as being the increase in greenhouse gases (GHGs).
 GHGs in the atmosphere cause more energy from the sun to be retained by the earth with less energy being radiated into space.
-The main GHG is carbon dioxide, but other gases also insulate the earth.
+The main GHG is carbon dioxide, but other gases also act to insulate the earth.

 The graph below shows the increase in global temperature between 1880 and 2010, with a nearly 1 degree rise in surface temperature caused by the 100ppm (part per million) increase in CO2 in the atmosphere.

 CO2 is essential for life on earth, with plants photosynthesising CO2 to allow them to grow and to provide food for animals.
 For the earth’s climate to be stable we need the level of GHG gases in the atmosphere to remain constant, which is the case when the earth (sea / permafrost / rocks / humans / animals / etc) emit as much GHGs as is being absorbed through photosynthesis, formation of carbonate minerals, absorbed in the oceans.
 This balance is net zero CO2 for the whole world and was the state the world was in for millennia, but this was changed by fossil fuel driven industrialisation.